intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/02/infrastructure_setup.md

         venv/bin/python ./pccsadmin.py collect -d <platforms_to_register_path>
         ```

-8. On the Registration Platform, execute the following command to trigger the transmission of the data contained in the input JSON file to the PCS using the PCCS Admin Tool.
+8. On the Registration Platform, execute the following command to trigger the transmission of the data contained in the platform list file to the PCS using the PCCS Admin Tool.
     During execution, enter the PCCS subscription key retrieved in step 1 when asked for `ApiKey for Intel PCS` and answer `n` when asked to remember Intel PCS ApiKey in OS keyring.
     All returned PCK Certificates are stored in the file `platform_collaterals.json`.